 - Can employers unilaterally mandate employee vaccinations in a collective representation setting?

-- Related topics within the context of employee benefits, teleworking, etc.
+- Related topics within the context of employee benefits, teleworking, record keeping, etc.

 This guide is for informational purposes only, and not intended to substitute for legal advice.
 Littler reserves the right to distribute this guide to current and prospective clients only.
 Because the COVID-19 situation is fluid, employers should consult with counsel for the latest developments and updated guidance on this topic.

 Littler clients can access a vast collection of “COVID-19 return to work” resources through Littler Edge and subscribe to Littler Global Guide, an online platform Littler developed, which enables users to create country-to-country survey comparisons on a myriad of important L&E topics, including COVID-19.
 Additional resources are available on Littler’s COVID-19 Resources page.